 Your MA is your church's local expert on your instance of the Church Community Builder software, and our primary point person when it comes to communication.
 We want to make sure they are aware of any changes happening related to your account.
-If you aren't sure who your church's MA is, in your site, go to Settings > Church Contact Info.
+If you aren't sure who your church's MA is, in your site, go to Help & Support > Church Contact Info.

 How is communication handled when you're a beta tester?

 We have a dedicated Beta Tester group in our Village site.
 When you join beta, we add you to that group.
 That is where all communication happens about new features, and we encourage you to post all of your questions, comments, and feedback through that group.
 You can have several members of your church participate in the beta testing group, and we encourage you to include anyone who would be directly affected by the changes and would provide helpful feedback.

 What kind of time commitment is beta testing?